 Raby G, Chapman, J., de Bruijn, R., Eliason, E., Elvidge, C., Hasler, C., Madliger, C., Nyboer, E.A., Reid, A., Roche, D., Rytwinski, T, Ward, T, Wilson, A, and Cooke, S.J.
 2020.Teaching post-secondary students in the life and environmental sciences: Strategies for early-career researchers.
 Ideas in Ecology and Evolution.
 13: 14-24.

 Nyboer, EA, Nguyen, V, Young, N, Rytwinski, T, Taylor, J, Lane, JF, Bennett, JR, Harron, N, Aitken, S, Auld, G, Browne, DR, Jacob, AL, Prior, KA, Smith, PA, Smokorowski, KE, Alexander, S, and Cooke, SJ.
 2020.
-Supporting actionable science for environmental policy: Advice from researchers and decision makers to funding agencies.
-Submitted to Environmental Science and Policy.
-Manuscript ID: ENVSCI_2020_1185
+Supporting actionable science for environmental policy: Advice to funding agencies from decision makers.
+In review at Environmental Science and Policy.
+Manuscript ID: ENVSCI-D-20-00025_R1

 Formal reports, policy briefs, and other communications